sammi-turner/Arcolinux-DWM-Rice/README.md

 $ chsh -s /bin/zsh
 ```

-5. Logout, then log back in.
+Note that this change will only activate after logging back in.

-6. Replace existing dotfiles with the ones in this repo.
+5. Replace existing dotfiles with the ones in this repo.

-7. Recompile DWM with the command
+6. Recompile DWM with the command

 ```
 make clean install
 ```

-8. Logout, then log back in.
+7. Logout, then log back in.

-9. Install the following packages from the AUR
+8. Install the following packages from the AUR

 ```
 dracula-gtk-theme
 tela-icon-theme
 ```

-10. Open lxappearance and choose the preferred settings.
+9. Open lxappearance and choose the preferred settings.